Tensei-Data/user-guide/README.md

 ## Development

-The asciidoctor source files need to be placed in the subdirectory `src/asciidoctor` of the appropriate project module.
+The asciidoctor source files need to be placed in the subdirectory `src/asciidoctor`.
 They need to have the file extension `.adoc`.
-You can edit them with your preferred editor and generate the HTML files via `sbt make-site` for all modules.

-If you only want to generate the files for one project module then simply call the task on the module for example `sbt cookbook/make-site`.
+You can edit them with your preferred editor and generate the HTML files via `sbt make-site`.